jshakes/jshakespeare2019/content/posts/2014-04-04-your-creations-will-not-outlast-you.md

 date: 2014-04-04
 layout: post
 permalink: your-creations-will-not-outlast-you
-title: Your Creations Will Not Outlast You
+title: Your creations will not outlast you
 ---
 _This post was originally published on [bighumandotcom.tumblr.com](http://bighumandotcom.tumblr.com/)_